Uzay-G/portfolio/_posts/2020-04-26-wpictf-houseplant-writeup.md

 ```

-Now me and my friend [doggo](https://diogos.cf) had to parse the latitudes and longitudes of each image in js (the `text` variable is all the unparsed lat / long data):
+Now me and my teammate [diogo](https://diogos.cf) had to parse the latitudes and longitudes of each image in js (the `text` variable is all the unparsed lat / long data):

 ```js
 // load map